 Although native to the southeast, this tree is hardy enough for northern Maine!
-The Baldcypress grows in swamps and can thrive in year-round flooded areas, but it also survives in dry and compacted soils.
+The Baldcypress, or Taxodium distichum, grows in swamps and can thrive in year-round flooded areas, but it also survives in dry and compacted soils.
 Like the Dawn Redwood and Larches (it is in the same family as the Dawn Redwood), Baldcypress is a deciduous conifer, shedding its needles every autumn.
-Fall color of the Baldcypress is a pleasing orange.
+Fall color is a pleasing orange, and the reddish to grayish brown bark contributes to winter interest.
 It grows 60'-70' high and 25'-30' wide.

-Baldcypress is a specimen tree with unique features, not the least of which are the protruding "knees" that grow around the tree in highly compacted or wet soils.
+Taxodium distichum is a specimen tree with unique features, not the least of which are the protruding "knees" that grow around the tree in highly compacted or wet soils.
+(These are areas, in fact, where few other tree varieties would thrive, much less grow additional features.)
 The "knees" are very attractive, especially when combined with other landscaping features.
-Baldcypress trees constitute an excellent choice for parks or large lawns especially those near bodies of water.
+Baldcypress trees constitute an excellent choice for a deciduous conifer for parks or large lawns, especially those near bodies of water.

 |Tree Container Size||Stem Caliper||Plant Height||Price|